SAP-archive/cloud-rails-demo/README.md

 # Welcome to Photo Uploader

-This is a sample Ruby on Rails application for the [SAP NetWeaver Cloud platform]( http://scn.sap.com/community/developer-center/cloud-platform).
+This is a sample Ruby on Rails application for the [SAP HANA Cloud platform]( http://scn.sap.com/community/developer-center/cloud-platform).